 Once you get to the store, it’s important to pick out the best lumber you can.
 Warped and twisted lumber is difficult to work with, and should be avoided.

-I have a whole (free!) checklist that I go through on all of my boards to make sure they’re flaw-free.
 Note that sometimes, I’ll settle for a board that has a minor flaw (say, some knots or cracks) that I can work around, over a major flaw like twist or bowing that I can’t.

 Here are the tests I go through, in the order I typically perform them:

 Test 1: Straightness

 Look down from one end of the board.
 Is the board straight, or does it curve at all?